ionic-team/stencil-site/docs/reference/faq.md

 ### What is Stencil?

-Stencil is a developer-focused toolchain for building reusable, scalable component libraries and design systems.
+Stencil is a developer-focused toolchain for building reusable, scalable component libraries.
 It provides a compiler that generates highly optimized Web Components, and combines the best concepts of the most popular frameworks into a simple build-time tool.

 Stencil focuses on building components with web standards.
 It’s used by developers and organizations around the world, and is [100% free and MIT open source](https://github.com/ionic-team/stencil/blob/main/LICENSE.md).